erush91/cartographer_custom_config_new/DATA_READ_ME.txt

 I tried to add some IMU orientation error but the results are inconsistent.
 I added 1 deg of error, and it couldn't output that.
 I tried assuming it is w, x, y, z.
 I also tried x, y, z, w.

+To Do Items
+- faster loop closures, so accumulate less drift
+- less noisy trajectories

 Now I don't trust the IMU extrinsics estimation output.
 I am going to just TUNE EXTRINSICS BY HAND!
 RUNNING WITHOUT LOOP CLOSURE

 ALSO, NOW LOOKING AT 2 x 2D LIDARS